CS78 Secure Server Installation & Administration

 Introductory - this class, this

-This is a traditional on-ground class.
-I plan to use several supplementary, online vehicles to deliver it:
+This is a hybrid class, half on-ground and half on-line.
+I plan to use several online vehicles:

 - a static website

 More information about these will follow.
 As for what's on this website, there is more material on it than we will necessarily use.

 The primary "home" of the course is this website.
 Assignments and announcements will be posted here.
 I suggest you check regularly.

 Operating system platform for studying computer security - doesn't matter!
 Security is operating-system-agnostic.
 Individual operating systems have their particular security characteristics and vulnerabilities but broad security concerns and topics span platforms and devices.
 For example, password strength and cracking are the same no matter where a password might be implemented.
 The implementation of a password system will differ between two OS's but a strong or weak password is strong or weak wherever it is, intrinsically.
 Having said that, I am knowledgeable about linux and will tend to use it as the primary operating system environment where work in this class will be done.
 There will be some use of Windows.
 Knowledge of linux will be a big help to you, however exercises are usually designed to give you the commands you are supposed to run, in order to reveal whatever lesson I'm trying to convey.
 So, you don't have to know linux commands deeply because I'm going to give you the ones you need when you need them.